hairinwind/myKafka/README.md

 - stream to calculate balance
 - add 1000 accounts, with initial deposit tx
 - for each account, create transactions to other account.
-Test the performance
+Test the performance my-kafka-bank-client contains the test client.

-## limitation on stream
+## my-kafka-bank-limit
-- ** set up the limit, for example, if the debit amount > account balance, the transaction is not allowed.
-It shall be sent to another topic and let it retry later. **
+- set up the limit, for example, if the debit amount > account balance, the transaction is not allowed.
+It shall be sent to another topic and let it retry later.
-- for one tx, the credit on "to account" shall happen after debit on "from account".
-Test performance...

 ## exception handling